The difference between demonstrating knowledge and showing

 Speak to your colleagues in other areas.
 Find out what the markets

 are up to.
-Read up to date publications and journals.
-Try www.shippingpodcasts.com
+Read up-to-date publications and journals.
+Try www.shippingpodcasts.com for market reports.

-for market reports.
-While you can't anticipate what the examination
+While you can't anticipate what the examination questions are

-questions are likely to be, if you know what the various markets
+likely to be, if you know what the various markets are doing and

-are doing and have some figures and facts to back you up (a google
+have some figures and facts to back you up (an internet search

-search should not be underestimated here) you will be in a good
+should not be underestimated here), then you will be in a good

 It's also wise to know about the major events, big accidents